-If a California Native American Tribe has requested consultation pursuant to PRC section 21080.3.1 and does not provide comments to the lead agency, or otherwise does not engage in the consultation process, or if the lead agency has complied with section 21080.3.1(d) and the California Native American Tribe has not requested consultation within 30 days, then the lead agency may certify an EIR or adopt an MND (PRC section 21082.3(d)(2) and (3)).
+If a California Native American Tribe has requested consultation pursuant to PRC section 21080.3.1 and does not provide comments to the lead agency, or otherwise does not engage in the consultation process, or if the lead agency has complied with Section 21080.3.1(d) and the California Native American Tribe has not requested consultation within 30 days, then the lead agency may certify an EIR or adopt an MND (PRC Section 21082.3(d)(2) and (3)).

 PRC section 21082.3(c)(1) states that any information, including, but not limited to, the location, description, and use of the Tribal cultural resources, that is submitted by a California Native American Tribe during the environmental review process shall not be included in the environmental document or otherwise disclosed by the lead agency or any other public agency to the public without the prior consent of the Tribe that provided the information.
-If the lead agency publishes any information submitted by a California Native American Tribe during the consultation or environmental review process, then that information shall be published in a confidential appendix to the environmental document unless the Tribe that provided the information to the public.
+If the lead agency publishes any information submitted by a California Native American Tribe during the consultation or environmental review process, then that information shall be published in a confidential appendix to the environmental document unless the Tribe that provided the information consents, in writing, to the disclosure of some or all of the information to the public.